-“One of the interesting battles and this where you saw the two fractions of the industry go at each other is that there was one group that much preferred the term ‘nutritional’ supplement and then there was the other group that insisted that it had to be ‘dietary’, because on those two words would hang all the difference.”
+“One of the interesting battles and this where you saw the two factions of the industry go at each other is that there was one group that much preferred the term ‘nutritional’ supplement and then there was the other group that insisted that it had to be ‘dietary’, because on those two words would hang all the difference.”

-Part two focuses on the successes and shortfalls of the law over the past 25 years, and looks ahead to what comes next.
+Bass and Israelsen also discuss the successes and shortfalls of the law over the past 25 years, and looks ahead to what comes next.

 “I think that the failure of every major health care system in the world and it is in the world is what’s driving the $40 billion market because people A. don’t want to go to a hospital and B. can’t afford to,” says Bass.
 “So, they’ll do everything they can to prevent disease or maintain their health even if they have a condition even by taking a product.
 It may not be a dietary supplement, it could be a medical food or FSDU [foods for special dietary use] but it’s something….”